 Speaking of which, why do sites such as Sankaku Complex and Danbooru have their own articles, but 4Chan does not, despite it being one of the most notable imageboards on the net?

 /u/ is probably one of the nicest boards I've seen, but it's also one of the slowest boards, It pretty much has about 3 posts a day.
 Rude comments don't really get noticed and flagged, so they can be seen pretty often, which leaves /u/ with a much worse rep than it deserves.
 It also happens to be a porn board so that might lower some people's opinions.

 Read the description again.
-We're trying to avoid unwanted attention from The Image Board That Must Not Be Named.
+We're trying to avoid unwanted attention from them.
 Not directly referencing it in the title just makes life vastly easier for tropers involved.